 News & Admissions Updates

-The Office of Admissions and Visitor Center are still closed until further notice, but you can explore campus and talk to current UCSB students from home!
-Join student panels and virtual guided tours hosted by student tour guides.
+We are excited to welcome you to our beautiful campus!
+The Visitor Center is open for self-guided campus visits.
+Limited guided tours are now available.
+Check out our On-Campus & Virtual Visits webpage for more information.
+You can still explore campus and talk to current UCSB students from home!
+Join virtual guided tours hosted by student tour guides.

 View our 7-minute campus overview video to learn more about our campus, academics, student life, athletics, and more.

 Visit our YouTube channel for a variety of playlists—including Major Spotlights videos, Student Life videos, a UC Application Tutorial, and a Faculty Lecture Series—to learn even more about the UCSB experience.

 Graduating high school soon?
 Amazing!
 We'll let you know how to get started on applying to UCSB as a freshman.

 You might be curious what it's like to be a UCSB student.
 Watch as Cecilia gives us a sneak peek into her life as a Gaucho.
 If you want to see more, view our UCSB Perspectives Playlist on YouTube for an inside look at UCSB from students.

 UCSB consistently ranks in the top 10 public universities in the nation in the U.S. News & World Report's Best Colleges list.

 UCSB has far more undergraduates than graduate students, meaning undergraduates can be involved in faculty projects that would normally involve graduate students at other campuses.